 A Bill to establish a national mandatory licensing scheme for letting and managing agents, with established standards and redress for landlords, tenants and leaseholders, and prohibition of letting and management agent fees; to enable local authorities to administer and enforce the scheme; to require that tenants, landlords and leaseholders have written agreements; and to empower local authorities, either alone or in partnership, to trade as letting and managing agents.

-This Bill would create a national, mandatory licensing system for letting and managing agents, with clear standards and a way to resolve disputes.
-It would ban tenant fees charged by these agents, require written agreements between tenants, landlords and leaseholders, and give local authorities power to run and enforce the scheme – including the option for councils to operate as letting and managing agents themselves.
+This bill would establish a national, mandatory licensing scheme for letting and managing agents and set clear standards, with redress available for landlords, tenants and leaseholders.
+It would ban fees charged to tenants by these agents, require written agreements, and give local authorities powers to administer and enforce the scheme (including the option for councils to trade as agents).

 Generated 21 February 2026